DataDog/documentation/content/en/real_user_monitoring/flutter/advanced_configuration.md

 |                  | `resourceEvent.view.referrer`     | Referrer of the view linked to this action.   |
 |                  | `resourceEvent.view.url`          | URL of the view linked to this resource.      |

-¹While event mappers allow you to modify the names of view, but this is not the recommended way to rename a view.
+¹ While event mappers allow you to modify the names of views, they are not the recommended way to rename a view.
 Use the `viewInfoExtractor` parameter on [`DatadogNavigationObserver`][7] instead

 ## Set tracking consent (GDPR & CCPA compliance)